 Wow, so smooth.”

 After reading about textures it’s a fun transition for kids for them to be able to get up and move about their environment for a “texture treasure hunt.”
 Demonstrate how to use the side of an unwrapped crayon and a plain white paper to make rubbings of any objects that have an interesting actual texture.

-If some time and space allow this texture rubbings can be as large as you want.
-Kids can consider their placement, overlapping, and composition just as they might in any work of art.
+If some time and space allow these texture rubbings can be as large as you want.
+Encourage kids to consider their placement, overlapping, and composition just as they might in any work of art.

 Your little person can write about the name or texture of the object on the left side while attempting to recreate that texture in an artistic manner on the right side.

 Use pencils, pen and ink, crayons; take whatever artistic liberties needed to get the point across to your child!
-If writing is difficult use the left side to do a rubbing of a texture and leave the right side for your child’s interpretation of that same texture!
+And if writing is difficult use the left side to do a rubbing of a texture and leave the right side for your child’s interpretation of that same texture!